Yorkshire on top as the troubled Tykes bid to put turbulent winter behind them - NewsBreak

 Yorkshire emerged from a turbulent winter to blow Gloucestershire off course at Bristol.

-Gloucestershire were sailing along at 152 for three as Yorkshire, having not played in the opening round of County Championship fixtures, got their 2022 season underway.
+Gloucestershire were sailing along at 152 for three as Yorkshire, having not played in the opening round of LV= Insurance County Championship fixtures, got their 2022 season underway.

 But the hosts, for whom the Australia batter Marcus Harris made 136 on his debut, saw their last seven wickets fall for 75 runs as Yorkshire seized the initiative.